Small Animal Imaging Services

-Imaging modalities are used to noninvasively study disease pathophysiology in the brain.
-Different modalities for small animal imaging are used to assess gross anatomical structures, as well as changes in cellular and molecular structure and function.
-Advances in imaging techniques have allowed improved sensitivity and specificity for clinical and biomarker endpoints in animal models, consequently supporting early diagnosis and more efficient disease monitoring.
-MRI, PET, and SPECT are translational preclinical imaging methods that serve as a bridge between preclinical studies in small animals and clinical endpoints.
+Preclinical imaging modalities are used to noninvasively study disease pathophysiology in the brain.
+Small animal imaging allows us to assess gross anatomical structures as well as changes in cellular and molecular structure and function.
+Advances in imaging techniques have achieved greater sensitivity and specificity for clinical and biomarker endpoints in animal models, consequently supporting early diagnosis and more efficient disease monitoring.
+Magnetic resonance imaging, functional ultrasound, and nuclear imaging are translational preclinical imaging methods that bridge preclinical studies in small animals and clinical endpoints.

 Frequently Asked Questions (FAQs) in Small Animal Imaging